PhbsSmn/TightenYourNugetPackages.NuGet/src/DigitalDiary.MemoryRepository/readme.md

 ﻿# DigitalDiary.MemoryRepository
-A memory implementation package for implementing the digital diary
+This is a demo nuget package and holds a memory implementation package for implementing the digital diary